Eschatology | End Times Bible Prophecy As Jesus Taught It

 by Pastor Jim Feeney, Ph.D.

 - Summary: Many are fascinated by the study of end-times bible prophecy and the signs of the end.
-Charts, graphs, and timelines by the dozen are produced by bible teachers.
-However, many are likely to be surprised at the content of some of Jesus' teachings about the end times.
+Charts, graphs, and timelines by the dozen are produced by bible teachers poring over the Book of Revelation, the seven seals, and the like.
+However, many are likely to be surprised at the content of some of Jesus' teachings about the last days.
 Come and see in the following message by Pastor Jim Feeney.

 Matthew 24:3 As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us,” they said, “when will this happen, and what will be the SIGN of your coming and of the END of the age?”

 - •• Matthew 24, Mark 13, and Luke 21 are parallel chapters, covering Jesus' teachings and prophecies about the end times.
 We will focus today on Luke 21.

 - • They asked Jesus about "the sign" of the end times.
 Likewise today, there is much interest in the bible's teaching on the signs of the end.

 • But Jesus replied, not so much by giving them details as by telling them how to be victorious in the end times.

 Luke 21:7-8 “Teacher,” they asked, “when will these things happen?
 And what will be the sign that they are about to take place?”
 He replied: “WATCH OUT THAT YOU ARE NOT DECEIVED.
 For many will come in my name, claiming, ‘I am he,’ and, ‘The time is near.’
 Do not follow them.”

 - •• “Watch out that you are NOT DECEIVED.”